 Especially in recent years when maps and units are trying to be updated, JIC must be evaluated.

-As in the case of Ericsson, while the painful examples of what supply shortages cause are still in our memory and the problems that may be caused by chip production in Thailand in the coming years remain fresh, it is obvious that it is essential to address this issue.
+As in the case of The Broken Supply Chain of Ericsson, while the painful examples of what supply shortages cause are still in our memory and the problems that may be caused by chip production in Thailand in the coming years remain fresh, it is evident that it is essential to address this issue.

-In recent years, major manufacturers, especially Ford and GM, have started to implement the JIC approach, especially in their offshore products.
+Recently, major manufacturers, especially Ford and GM, have started implementing the JIC approach in their offshore products.